Seekatar/seekatar.github.io/_posts/2022-09-04-unloading-assemblies.md

 ## The Problem

 For a recent project, I build assemblies on-the-fly and load and run them.
 The assemblies are small, so loading a bunch probably isn't a big issue.
-But still, it kinda bugged me that it loads so many.
 And when a new version is created, another assembly is loaded (different name, of course), but now the old, loaded one will not go away until the service is restarted.

 Also, I'm thinking about adding "test" and "draft" assemblies that will be short-lived.
 No need to load them and keep them forever.
-So I need to unload them.
-I did this many moons ago with `AppDomains` on .NET Platform, so what is new now that I'm using .NET 6 (Core)?
+So I'd like to unload them.
+Many moons ago, I did this with `AppDomains` on .NET Platform, so what is new now that I'm using .NET 6 (Core)?

 ### Unloading Assemblies

 > All of the source code for this blog is available [here](https://github.com/Seekatar/assemblyUnloadTest).

 In the days of .NET Platform, to be able to unload an assembly you would create a new [AppDomain](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain) and load the assembly into it.
-To unload the assemblies, you simply unloaded that AppDomain.
+To unload the assembly, you simply unloaded that AppDomain.
 AppDomains are like subprocesses, in that memory is protected from other AppDomains.
 A catch to that is that to use an object in another AppDomain, it has to be marshaled across the boundary.

 With .NET Core, there is only one AppDomain, but there is a new [AssemblyLoadContext](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext) (ALC) to allow loading and unloading of assemblies in a separate "context."
 Things are easier in that no marshaling is required, but there is a second edge to that sword.
 Unloading an `AssemblyLoadContext` is "cooperative," meaning unlike `AppDomain.Unload` that forces everything to unload, the `ALC` only unloads when everything in it is released.

-This means that you must make sure no threads are running in the context, and all references to objects created in the context are free (no references in any another context, including the default).
+This means that you must make sure no threads are running in the context, and all references to objects created in the context are free (no references in any another contexts, including the default).
 See [this from MS](https://docs.microsoft.com/en-us/dotnet/standard/assembly/unloadability#troubleshoot-unloadability-issues) for more details.

 ### The Road to Unloading